Learning to Play Two-Player Perfect-Information Games without Knowledge: Tree Search Algorithms for Game Learning

 \section{Tree Search Algorithms for Game Learning}

-In this section, we introduce a new tree search algorithm, that we call \emph{descent minimax} or more succinctly \emph{descent}, dedicated to be used during the learning process.
-It requires tree learning (combining it with root learning or terminal learning is of no interest\footnote{Because, with root and terminal learning, the extra computations of descent compared to $\ubfm$ with the same number of iterations, do not change, in general, the values to learn and the move to play (but the time to perform the iterations is much longer).}).
-After presenting descent, we compare it to MCTS with root learning and with tree learning, to iterative deepening alpha-beta with root learning and with tree learning and to $\ubfm$ with tree learning.
+In this section, we introduce a new tree search algorithm, that we call \emph{Descent Minimax} or more succinctly \emph{Descent}, dedicated to be used during the learning process.
+After presenting Descent, we compare it to MCTS with root learning and with tree learning, to iterative deepening alpha-beta with root learning and with tree learning and to $\ubfm$ with tree learning.